Lisa Pigato: Career

-Pigato won the 2020 French Open girls' doubles event, partnering Eleonora Alvisi.
-They defeated the Russian pairing of Maria Bondarenko and Diana Shnaider in the final.
+Professional

-Professional career
+Pigato made her WTA Tour main draw debut at the 2021 Emilia-Romagna Open in Parma where she won two qualifying matches, before losing to Serena Williams in the first round.

-2021
+Given a wildcard entry, she made her WTA 1000 main draw debut at the 2023 Italian Open, where she defeated Diletta Cherubini, before losing to eighth seed Daria Kasatkina in the second round.

-She made her WTA Tour main-draw debut at the 2021 Emilia-Romagna Open, where she won two qualifying matches before losing to Serena Williams in the first round.
+Again given a wildcard into the 2024 Italian Open, Pigato was beaten in the first round by Shelby Rogers.